thegreenwebfoundation/developer-docs/src/docs/co2js/installation.md

 npm install @tgwf/co2
 ```

+## Using a CDN

+You can get the latest version of CO2.js using one of the content delivery networks below.
+This comes in handy if you want to use CO2.js in projects that aren't using Node JS or NPM.

-## Using Skypack
+### Using Skypack

 To get started with CO2.js quickly in the browser, you can import the library using Skypack.

 ```js
 import tgwf from 'https://cdn.skypack.dev/@tgwf/co2';
 ```

-## Using a CDN

-You can get the latest version of CO2.js using one of the content delivery networks below.
-This comes in handy if you want to use CO2.js in projects that aren't using Node JS or NPM.

 ### Unpkgd